 - Sinusitis Treatment

 Popular types of Allergies

 Finding out exactly what causes your allergic reactions is half the battle.
 The other half is knowing how to treat them properly.
-Only a trained, experienced allergy specialist like Dr. Tadros can determine an accurate diagnosis and proper treatment.
+Only a trained, experienced specialist like Dr. Tadros can determine an accurate diagnosis and proper treatment.

 Here are the common types of allergies: